 In some cases, funds from the first disbursement are enough to pay for all of your tuition and electronic course materials.
 When this occurs, some excess funds can be released at the time of disbursement.
 Any additional excess funds will be available once the second disbursement posts to your account.

-If you have questions or concerns about disbursements and refunds in your program’s last academic year, please contact your Finance Advisor.
+If you have questions or concerns about eligibility, disbursements or refunds in your program’s last academic year, please contact your Finance Advisor.